 Watch the router cut around the profile of the cutting board while leaving tabs to keep it secure on the CNC table.
 Review your safety checklist:

-Is the workpiece securely clamped to the table?

-Have you zeroed the X- and Y- axes to the center of the workpiece?

-Have you zeroed the Z-axis to the top surface of the workpiece?

-Is the router or spindle set to approximately 17.500 RPM?

-Have you reviewed the emergency stop procedures?

-✓ Are you wearing hearing and eye protection?
+- ✓ Is the workpiece securely clamped to the table? - ✓ Have you zeroed the X- and Y- axes to the center of the workpiece? - Have you zeroed the Z-axis to the top surface of the workpiece? - ✓ Is the router set to approximately 90% of full speed? - Have you reviewed the emergency stop procedures? - Are you wearing hearing and eye protection?